doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried  problems on merge and groupby functions today.
 **Thoughts:** Couldn't spend much time on learning today.
 Didn't feel like it.

+# 100 Days Of Code - Log

+### Day 21: June 15, 2020

+**Today's Progress**: Still doing the assignment I started day-before yesterday.
+Working on them is helping me understand the functions more vividly.
+**Thoughts:** Learning is on and it's satisfyingto know I'm utilizing every day.